7targets/7targets-docs/_posts/2021-04-30-how-to-add-details-to-assistant.md

 ## Step 11

-Default EmailCC Schedule is used by the assistant when the assistant is copied in the email by the user with the lead.
-For EmailCC schedule, the  assistant will start the with the second message in the sequence.
+Default EmailCC Sequence is used by the assistant when the assistant is copied in the email by the user with the lead.
+For EmailCC sequence, the  assistant will start the with the second message in the sequence.
 Your email where you Cc’ed/Copied the assistant is considered as the first email.

 ![image](../../images/details-of-assistant-11.png)